 Binche is an enchanting medieval town in the province of Hainaut, south of Brussels.
 Being recognized as an Oral and Intangible Heritage of Humanity by UNESCO, its carnival has been preserved through the ages thanks to the fervour of the Binche families who were able to transmit this ancestral know-how, from generation to generation.
 It’s a feast that has family in its DNA and it is great to experience this feast with your loved ones.

 Binche’s proximity to the Belgian capital makes it possible to combine the joys of the carnival with those of a Brussels’ slow life weekend.
-I recommend that you lodge in the magnificent art deco building of Hotel Le Plaza *****, which is probably the best hotel in Brussels.
-If you prefer the countryside, why not lodge in this magnificent eight-hectare hotel complex of Pairi Daiza?
-You won’t be disappointed with your stay there, since 7,000 animal wildlife in semi-freedom await you for unforgettable moments.
+I advise you to stay at Hotel Amigo *****, which is perfectly located in the city centre.
+If you prefer the countryside, why not lodge in this magnificent 178-hectare hotel complex of Dolce La Hulpe?
+You won’t be disappointed with your stay there!

 Today, it is hard to believe that during the first Rio carnivals, people were dressed in French-style to dance the waltz on the streets of the city.
 Samba – a dance that has made this carnival famous today – only officially appeared in 1917, after many slaves, who became free in 1888, settled in Rio.
 These groups of dancers soon organized themselves into competitive circles, founding Samba schools, competing in ingenuity and energy, striving to win what has become, over the course of time, a real contest.